 \normalsize

 Vehicles must store all anonymity set digital certificates and temporary keys in a tamper-resistant Hardware Security Module (HSM), also known as tamper-proof device (TPD - see Figure~\ref{fig:tamper-proof}).
-This avoids malicious users from copying keying material belonged to other vehicles.
+This avoids malicious users from copying keying material that belongs to other vehicles.
 Moreover, the digital certificate $cert_{TPD}$ (Step 1) avoids the vehicle $v_{c}$ from installing the keys on an other TPD.
 A TPD is also responsible for signing messages on behalf of the vehicle's applications, as well as to check message authenticity received from other vehicles and to manage the change of pseudonyms, as illustrated in Figura~\ref{fig:tamper-proof}.
 It is important to point out that IEEE 1609.2, which describes all security aspects of the Wireless Access for Vehicular Environment (WAVE) architecture, also emphasizes that whenever practical, keying material must be protected from exposure in a TPD.

 \begin{figure}[ht]